danish123117/aerOS-MAD-MAN/README.md

 # Order Generator

 ## Function
-This application generates orders with constant standard deviations and mean values and sends them to the Orion-LD context broker.
+This application is the main frontend for order management At MADE CC

 ## Default Port
-`3020`
+`3040`

 ## Environment Variables
 The application requires the following environment variables: